CosmicDust19/online-voting-system/ovs-server/src/main/java/edu/estu/ovs/core/utilities/filter/request/README.md

 ### This package is not used in this project, I write them because they may be needed later.

-### It may help us for some errors

 ######
-    //To activate, add this in Application.java class
+    //To activate, add this in OvsServerApplication.java class
     @Bean
     public FilterRegistrationBean httpServletRequestReplacedRegistration() {
         FilterRegistrationBean registration = new FilterRegistrationBean();